jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 This process will seem to slow you down, but it'll quickly pay dividends as you speed up.
 As your knowledge base grows you'll pick up speed because you'll record fewer learning points and you'll answer questions faster.

+To avoid clutter and save time, avoid writing things you already solidly know.
+Instead, just let your mind stew on the concept for a moment to reinforce those neurons before moving along.

 > Read more:
 > [MedSchoolTutors: Creating a UWorld Journal](http://www.medschooltutors.com/blog/the-uworld-journal-how-i-scored-a-263-on-the-usmle-step-1)